 Flevy Management Insights Case Study

-Growth-Share Matrix Analysis for Professional Services Firm in Legal Sector
+Case Study: Growth-Share Matrix Analysis for Professional Services Firm in Legal Sector

 David Tang | Growth-Share Matrix

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Growth-Share Matrix to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A multinational professional services firm specializing in legal advisory faced stagnation in market growth and client acquisition due to ineffective resource allocation among its strategic business units.
 By applying the Growth-Share Matrix for portfolio management, the firm achieved a 15% increase in market share and a 12% increase in ROI, highlighting the importance of strategic realignment and resource optimization.